lucasamonrc/lucasamonrc/README.md

 Hello there!
-I’m [Lucas Castro](https://lucasamonrc.dev), and I live in Nebraska with my wife and two daughters.
+I’m Lucas Castro, and I live in Nebraska with my wife and two daughters.
 I’m currently building at [Trinsic](https://trinsic.id).

 Originally from Brazil, I've been writing software since high school.
 I just recently graduated with a Computer Science degree from [BYU](https://byu.edu) in Utah, with emphasis in Software Engineering and Human-Computer Interaction.
 During my time there, I interned at [Pluralsight](https://pluralsight.com), and [Trinsic](https://trinsic.id).

 I'm a software developer with a passion for solving challenging problems.
 I aim to build in the open and share as much of my work as possible.
-I ocassionally write on [+100 things](https://blog.lucasamonrc.dev) so please check it out if you would like to see some of my work.
+I ocassionally write on [lucasamonrc](https://www.lucasamonrc.dev) so please check it out if you would like to see some of my work.

 Here are some of the technologies I like to work with
 - **Programming Languages:** TypeScript, C#, Python, Java, Rust, SQL.